argherna/jttp/README.md

 Jttp binds an object to the scripting engine called `jttpScriptObject` that gives scripts access to:

-* The HttpURLConnection (through the `getHttpURLConnection` method) in the curret state it's in depending on when the script was executed.
+* The HttpURLConnection (through the `getHttpURLConnection` method) in the current state it's in depending on when the script was executed.
 If it is executed before the HTTP request is run, you can set headers, etc. You don't have to set the method since Jttp does that for you.
 If it is executed after the HTTP request is run, you have access to the response headers.
 It's best practice to use scripting to set headers before the HTTP request is run.
 It's best practice to not modify any responses or response data in the HttpURLConnection after the HTTP request is run.
 * The temporary response file (through the `getResponseFile` method), but only in scripts run after the HTTP request is run.
 It's best practice to use the temporary file to read and process but not modify.
 * A logger (through the `log` method) that will write log messages to the logger used by Jttp at `INFO` level.